-11.5: Obsessive-Compulsive and Related Disorders
+12.5: Obsessive-Compulsive and Related Disorders

-Figure 5. (a) Repetitive hand washing and (b) checking (e.g., that a door is locked) are common compulsions among those with obsessive-compulsive disorder.
+Figure 6. (a) Repetitive hand washing and (b) checking (e.g., that a door is locked) are common compulsions among those with obsessive-compulsive disorder.

-Figure 6.
+Figure 7.
 Visualizing the typical cycle of obsessive-compulsive disorder.
 [Image adapted from: https://psychcentral.com/ocd/ocd-cycle].

-A brain region believed to play a critical role in OCD is the orbitofrontal cortex (Kopell & Greenberg, 2008) (Figure 7).
-In people with OCD, the orbitofrontal cortex becomes especially hyperactive when they are provoked with tasks in which, for example, they are asked to look at a photo of a toilet or of pictures hanging crookedly on a wall (Simon et al., 2010).
-The orbitofrontal cortex is part of a group of brain regions that, collectively, is called the OCD circuit and influences the perceived emotional value of stimuli and the selection of both behavioral and cognitive responses (Graybiel & Rauch, 2000).
-As with the orbitofrontal cortex, other regions of the OCD circuit (e.g., dorsolateral prefrontal cortex, precuneus, and left superior temporal gyrus) show heightened activity during symptom provocation (Rotge et al., 2008), which suggests that abnormalities in these regions may contribute to the symptoms of OCD (Saxena et al., 2001).
+Brain regions involved in OCD.
+A key brain region implicated in OCD is the orbitofrontal cortex (Kopell & Greenberg, 2008) (Figure 8).
+In individuals with OCD, the orbitofrontal cortex becomes hyperactive when exposed to triggering stimuli, such as images of unclean toilets or asymmetrically hung pictures (Simon et al., 2010).
+The orbitofrontal cortex is a region in the “OCD circuit” that, collectively, influences the perceived emotional value of stimuli and the selection of behavioral and cognitive responses (Graybiel & Rauch, 2000).
+As with the orbitofrontal cortex, other regions of the OCD circuit (e.g., dorsolateral prefrontal cortex, precuneus, and left superior temporal gyrus) show heightened activity during symptom provocation (Rotge et al., 2008).
+These findings suggest that abnormalities in these regions may contribute to OCD symptoms (Saxena et al., 2001).
 Consistent with this network explanation, people with OCD show substantially higher connectivity of the orbitofrontal cortex with other regions of the OCD circuit (Beucke et al., 2013).

 Illustration of the brain with regions associated with obsessive-compulsive disorder in color.

 These neuroimaging findings highlight the importance of brain dysfunction in OCD and body dysmorphic disorder.
-However, neuroimaging approaches are limited by their inability to explain differences in obsessions and compulsions, and correlations between brain abnormalities and OCD symptoms is not evidence of causality (Abramowitz & Siqueland, 2013).
+However, neuroimaging approaches are limited by their inability to explain differences in obsessions and compulsions, and correlations between brain abnormalities and OCD symptoms are not evidence of causality (Abramowitz & Siqueland, 2013).

 Several approaches are commonly used to treat OCD.
 One effective treatment is a form of Cognitive Behavioral Therapy called exposure and response prevention.
-In therapy sessions, individuals with OCD are gradually exposed to situations or objects designed to mildly provoke their obsessions in a safe environment and are instructed to avoid their compulsive responses.
-Eventually, the high anxiety situations become less anxiety provoking and more manageable.
+In therapy sessions, individuals with OCD are gradually exposed to situations or objects designed to mildly provoke their obsessions in a safe environment.
+They are instructed to avoid their compulsive responses.
+Eventually, the high anxiety situations become less anxiety-provoking and more manageable.
 Exposure and response is also very effective with panic disorder (which is an anxiety disorder).
 Cognitive Behavioral Therapy is often used in conjunction with pharmacological treatments for OCD.
 Selective serotonin reuptake inhibitors (SSRIs) are used to treat OCD, but often at higher doses than are used to treat depression.
 Finally, OCD can be treated effectively with brain stimulation, including both non-invasive techniques like transcranial magnetic stimulation that uses magnetic pulses to stimulate the prefrontal cortex (Trevizol et al., 2016), and invasive techniques like deep brain stimulation that requires surgically implanting a device deep in the brain that can modulate activity in the OCD brain circuit (Alonso et al., 2015).[5]

 1. This section contains material adapted from: Spielman, R. M., Jenkins, W. J., & Lovett, M. D. (2020).
 15.5 Obsessive-Compulsive and Related Disorders.
 In Psychology 2e.
 OpenStax.
 Access for free at https://openstax.org/books/psychology-2e/pages/15-5-obsessive-compulsive-and-related-disorders License: CC BY 4.0 DEED.